idolgoff/express-sequelize-rest-boilerplate/README.md

 ## Auto import

-Import works pretty well but after that be careful with table def.types Added _as_ to let it work with ts-node-dev without errors
+Import works pretty well but after that be careful with table def.types Adding _as_ lets it work with ts-node-dev server without errors

 ```bash
  export const getModels = function(seq:sequelize.Sequelize):ITables {